Skip to main content

 • Improve recruitment activities across all MiMEP programs.

 The MSU ID&R Center operates in 63 counties in the north, central and eastern areas of the state to identify migratory students.
-Our focus is on identifying students that reside outside of current MiMEP program service areas and in school districts that don’t currently operate MEP programs.
-Our recruiters visit farms and families attempting to find any child that might qualify for services.
-If found eligible after a brief interview, students will be provided with a Certificate of Eligibility (COE) and enrolled into school and ensuring they are receiving free or reduced school lunches, tutoring, language support, or any other programs that meet their academic needs.
+Our focus is on identifying migratory youth that reside in Michigan but in school districts that don’t currently operate MEP programs.
+Our recruiters visit farms and housing attempting to find any child that might qualify for the MiMEP.
+If found eligible after a brief interview, children will be provided with a Certificate of Eligibility (COE).
+MSU IDR Center staff will help with enrollment into school, ensuring they are receiving free or reduced school lunches, and helping to arrange for tutoring, language support, or any other assistance that might support their academic needs.

 About Migratory Children